jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/nvidia.md

 Linux Mint uses Ubuntu as its package base.

 You can follow the configuration steps of [Debian and Ubuntu Linux](/docs/general/administration/hardware-acceleration/nvidia#debian-and-ubuntu-linux) but install all Jellyfin packages `jellyfin-server`, `jellyfin-web` and `jellyfin-ffmpeg7` manually from the [Jellyfin Server Releases Page](https://repo.jellyfin.org/releases/server/).
-Also make sure you choose the correct codename by following the [official version maps](https://linuxmint.com/download_all.php).
+Also, make sure you choose the correct codename by following the [official version maps](https://linuxmint.com/download_all.php).

 #### Arch Linux